ludicroushq/light/website/docs/core/plugins.md

 3. The plugin should return a function that takes in a context and returns a response.
 You will want to use the previous `fn` that was provided to get the intended response and mutate if you so choose.
 4. **Make sure to either return a value at the end of your plugin or end the request with `send`.**

-Here is an example with a basic logging pluggin.
+Here is an example with a basic logging plugin.

 import Embed from 'react-runkit';